 I hope that’s enough to get you started, but there are so many more read-aloud worthy books in this world!
 And a bazillion reading lists that you can Google too.

 Comment below with some of your favorites!
-Especially those titles that involve other cultures and backgrounds than mine.
+Especially those titles that involve a variety of cultures and backgrounds.